Receptive vs insertive: what the words mean

 Early HIV infection can involve extremely high viral load, which increases infectiousness.
 In population modelling and epidemiology, acute infection is often discussed as a period of elevated transmission probability compared to chronic infection.

-This is part of why unknown status is not a single category.
-“Unknown” spans everything from undetectable to newly infected and untreated.
+"Unknown" status spans everything from undetectable to newly infected and untreated.

-Insertive risk can increase when there is irritation, abrasions, or inflammation.
-For uncircumcised men, the inner foreskin is mucosal tissue where HIV-susceptible immune cells may be positioned closer to the surface, which helps explain why circumcision reduces acquisition risk in some settings.
+Insertive risk can increase with irritation, abrasions, or inflammation.
+For uncircumcised men, the inner foreskin is mucosal tissue where HIV-susceptible immune cells may be positioned closer to the surface.

 This does not mean circumcised equals immune.
 It means some barriers are stronger than others.